victorknox/wordbeach/README.md

 Open this notebook for [English](https://github.com/victorknox/wordbeach/blob/main/wordcloud.ipynb) and this for [Telugu](https://github.com/victorknox/wordbeach/blob/main/wordcloudtel.ipynb)

-Change the articles list according to your preference and run the note book
+In the Data Creation Module, Change the articles list according to your preference and run the note book

+If you want to input your own data, save it in a file named "text.txt" and run the note book without running Data creation module

 Example wordclouds Generated:
 English